The Arts Council provides advocacy, advice, and support in the Arts at the University of Virginia.

 In addition to following the grant guidelines provided below, please be sure to fill out the necessary forms.
 Please note that the Arts Council Annual Fund Grants are not to be considered part of any department’s budget.
 Projects that are successful and have been funded for consecutive years, may be encouraged to also seek other more predictable funding.
 Please be sure to include the Arts Council logo in your publications related to any Art Council funded projects.

-- As of 2014, the following are eligible to apply for grants: Departments and programs within the departments of Art, Drama including Dance and Heritage Theater Festival, Media Studies, the Virginia Film Festival, English, including Creative Writing, and Music, including the Marching Band; the School of Architecture; the Arts Scholars Program; OpenGrounds; the Fiske Kimball Fine Arts Library; the Music Library; WTJU; The Fralin Museum of Art and the Kluge-Ruhe Aboriginal Art Collection and discretionary funds to the Vice Provost for the Arts, which may be off cycle.
+- As of 2014, the following are eligible to apply for grants: Departments and programs within the departments of Art, Drama including Dance and Heritage Theater Festival, Media Studies, the Virginia Film Festival, English, including Creative Writing, and Music, including the Marching Band; the School of Architecture; the Arts Scholars Program; the Fiske Kimball Fine Arts Library; the Music Library; WTJU; The Fralin Museum of Art and the Kluge-Ruhe Aboriginal Art Collection and discretionary funds to the Vice Provost for the Arts, which may be off cycle.